-Going into the trip I was the MOST nervous about how Zach and I would do together.
+Going into our first time at Universal Studios Orlando, I was the MOST nervous about how Zach and I would do together.
 He’s used to knowing his way around

 But a place we’ve never been?
 Zach didn’t know how to navigate.
 And I didn’t know how to plan.
 Zero base knowledge.

 I went into the trip nervous that we’d end up getting frustrated and bickering with each other.
 Since so much of the day WAS a total cluster…we rallied and got along PERFECTLY.
 We never had a single moment of frustration with each other.

 We both had a TON of patience and realized early on that we were just going to have to make the best of the situation at hand and get through it all and try to find as much joy as possible in the experience!

 The Ollivander’s walk-through goes through the process of meeting your wand and one child is picked to take place in the experience.
 It was neat.
 But after having waited SO long for it… it was a letdown.
 So if it’s your first time at Universal Studios Orlando and The Wizarding World of Harry Potter… I recommend skipping Ollivander’s.

 You are able to find your wand at several locations throughout the Wizarding World.
 Yes, Ollivander’s has the largest selection but it’s also CRAZY crowded and SUPER hard to navigate.